 Will a Walmart Optometrist provide the same quality exam as your local, family Optometrist?

-The eye doctors at WalMart have the same degree as any other eye doctor.
+The eye doctors at WalMart have the same degree of any other eye doctor.
 They are just renting a space within or next door to a WalMart, versus rent their own stand alone facility.
-Every doctor that WalMart hires or contracts with are licensed and fully certified optometrists.
-The question about quality has nothing to do with where they work, as much as it does with experience.
-I would look for an optometrist that has been out of school for a long period of time and has seen lots of patients.
-And if you have a fairly detailed prescription or you may have additional medical issues, you may want to stick with your existing eye doctor who knows your history and will be able to provide more time on the exam.
+Every doctor that WalMart hires or contracts with is licensed and fully certified optometrists.
+Concerns about quality should have nothing to do with where they work, as much as it does with experience.
+I would look for an optometrist that has been out of school for 5 – 10 years and has seen lots of patients.
+And if you have a fairly detailed prescription or you may have additional medical issues, you may want to stick with your existing eye doctor.
+They will be more familiar with your history and will be able to provide more time for the exam.